 There are many benefits to the counseling process.
 Sometimes, talking things out causes possible solutions to bubble up to the surface.
 Sharing can also be beneficial merely by hearing your thoughts spoken aloud.
 Counseling can also be informative.
 Perhaps you are feeling lonely or isolated because you feel you are the only person who has experienced certain problems.
 The truth is, you are a unique person, and your own experiences are unique, but you are not alone.
 Many people feel depression, anxiety, grief, difficulty with life change, heartbreaks, ruminating, random thoughts, eating issues, shyness, family problems, and too many other things to list.
 We are humans living in an imperfect world.
 We all need comfort from time to time.
 Talking is one method that works in the counseling process, but there are other methods as well: worksheets, journaling, education, physical exercise, reframing thoughts, mindfulness exercises, just to name a few.

 What will happen in counseling sessions?

 What are interventions and what are they supposed to do?

 Therapists are trained in many types of interventions.
-Many therapists use just one, such as EMDR.
-I choose to use interventions that best fit the client on a case-by-case basis.
+I choose interventions that best fit the client on a case-by-case basis.
 It may be one type of intervention, or a combination of several.
 A few types of intervention are:

 - Cognitive Behavioral Therapy (CBT): It is believe that thoughts (cognition) lead to behavior.
 To put it simply, if you believe something about yourself, you may act out on that belief before questioning whether that belief is based on fact.
 For instance, are you reading someone else’s mind?
 How do you really know what they are thinking?
 In cognitive therapy, the therapist and client work together to change some thought patterns, and as a result, some behaviors will also change.